-Senate blocks measures to end U.S. shutdown, temporary solution eyed
+Senate seeks solution to open U.S. government, Trump insists on wall

-WASHINGTON (Reuters) - Two competing measures to end the partial U.S. government shutdown fell short in the Senate on Thursday, as lawmakers explored an option to end a month-long impasse with the White House and fund government operations for three weeks while talks continue.
+WASHINGTON (Reuters) - U.S. senators sought to end a partial month-long government shutdown through a temporary funding bill on Thursday, but President Donald Trump demanded a “down payment” for a border wall that Democrats reject.

-A bill backed by Republican President Donald Trump to end the shutdown by funding the wall he wants to build on the U.S.-Mexico border and a separate bill supported by Democrats to reopen shuttered agencies without such funding did not get the votes required to advance in the 100-member chamber.

-Immediately following the failed effort, Democratic and Republican senators spoke on the Senate floor and urged quick passage of a three-week, stopgap funding bill to end the partial government shutdown for now.
-Some Democrats pledged to support more border security funding than was included in the Democrats’ bill that was blocked in the Senate on Thursday.
+After the Republican-led Senate failed to advance two measures to reopen shuttered agencies, Democratic and Republican lawmakers spoke on the Senate floor and urged quick passage of a three-week, stopgap funding bill to create time for talks on border security.

-But the White House issued a warning.
-A three-week funding bill would “only work if there is a large down payment on the wall,” spokeswoman Sarah Sanders said in a statement.
+White House spokeswoman Sarah Sanders said such a measure would only work “if there is a large down payment on the wall” and Trump, who sparked the shutdown, now in its 34th day, with his demand for the U.S.-Mexico border wall funding, stuck to his position after the votes in the Senate.

-Democratic Senator Chris Van Hollen said a measure to temporarily reopen shuttered federal agencies would be unveiled later on Thursday to end the 34-day shutdown, which was triggered by Trump’s demand for money to fund a wall.
+“We have no choice but to have a wall or a barrier, and if we don’t have that, it’s just not going to work,” he told reporters at the White House, referring to border security.

+Democratic House of Representatives Speaker Nancy Pelosi reacted coolly to prospects of a compromise that included wall funding, saying that would not be a reasonable arrangement, according to MSNBC.

+The shutdown has left 800,000 federal workers without pay and struggling to make ends meet, as the effects on government services and the economy reverberate nationwide.

-Republican Senator Lindsey Graham said he had spoken to Trump about a three-week funding bill.
+Republican Senator Lindsey Graham said he had spoken to Trump about a short-term funding bill.

 “All of us believe if we have three weeks with the government open that we could find a way forward to produce a bill that he would sign, that would be good for everybody in the country,” Graham said on the Senate floor.
 “To my Democratic friends, money for a barrier is required to get this deal done.”

+Earlier, a bill backed by Trump to end the shutdown by funding the wall and a separate bill supported by Democrats to reopen shuttered agencies without such funding did not get the votes required to advance in the 100-member chamber.
-Trump has touted Republican unity during the longest shutdown in U.S. history.

-But in a sign of cracks in that resolve, or a desire for compromise, six Republican senators voted with Democrats on their measure to temporarily reopen government agencies without money for Trump’s wall.
-They included freshman Senator Mitt Romney, his party’s 2012 presidential nominee.
+Trump has touted Republican unity during the longest shutdown in U.S. history, but in a sign of cracks in that resolve, or just a desire for compromise, six Republican senators voted with Democrats on their measure to reopen government agencies temporarily without money for a wall.

+They included freshman Senator Mitt Romney, the Republican Party’s 2012 presidential nominee.

 “Democrats have said they’re not willing to negotiate unless the government’s open.
 Well they tried their effort.
 I voted for it.
 It didn’t happen.
 Now they’ve got to negotiate,” Romney said.

-House of Representatives Speaker Nancy Pelosi, a Democrat, told reporters earlier she was willing to meet with Trump to discuss the shutdown.
+Pelosi told reporters earlier she was willing to meet with Trump to discuss the shutdown.

 Her comments came one day after she essentially withdrew an invitation for Trump to give his State of the Union in the House chamber next Tuesday, saying that would not happen until the shutdown ended.
 Trump, who had planned to come despite the shutdown and considered giving the speech at another venue, conceded late on Wednesday and said he would deliver the speech in the House in the “near future.”